reinierdevalk/abtab/README.md

     $ which java

-If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use `find` or `locate`.
+If this does not work, or the executables are not symlinked, you can check the typical installation paths as mentioned above, or you can use the `find` or `locate` commands.

 ##### Windows, using Cygwin
 Cygwin installs Python and Java in its own installation directory, `C:/cygwin64/bin/` or `C:/cygwin/bin/`.
 You can confirm the installation paths with